 About MeHow individuals choose to interact with others in their social environments has wide ranging implications from social network structure, to disease spread, and to cultural learning processes.
 My research interests tackle this question by investigating how the behavior of others in a social group can be used to inform another individual's social interactions.
-My teaching philosophy revolves around inclusivity in the classroom, and focuses on retention of minority and women students in STEM.
+My teaching philosophy revolves around inclusivity in the classroom, and focuses on retention of underrepresented student groups in science degrees.

 Contact Information